sabbelasichon/typo3-rector/docs/best_practice_guide.md

 ### TLDR;

 - apply older or current version rulesets first (if you're going from v8 to v10, apply v7/v8 sets first)
-- add ClassAliasMap in case you're upgrading 2 versions to provide old classes to migrate (see [ClassAliasMap](#classaliasmap))
+- add ClassAliasMap in case you're upgrading two versions to provide old classes to migrate (see [ClassAliasMap](#classaliasmap))
 - apply rulesets stepwise by version; first TCA only, then full set or combined
 - apply rulesets stepwise to your packages or multiple packages at once
 - don't use class aliases for Nimut Testing Framework (see [Migrating Testing Framework](#migrating-testing-framework))